jsmoriss/nbsp-french/readme.txt

 == Description ==

-This plugin adds non-breaking spaces required by the French language in the content, excerpt, comments, text widget, and WooCommerce short description &mdash; skipping over pre-formatted code blocks, styles and scripts.
+This plugin adds non-breaking spaces required by the French language in the content, excerpt, comments, text widget, and WooCommerce short description - skipping over pre-formatted code blocks, styles and scripts.

 If the `<!--:fr-->` HTML  tag is found (used by some multilingual plugins), non-breaking spaces are added only between the `<!--:fr-->` and `<!--:-->` HTML tags.

-There are no plugin settings &mdash; simply *install* and *activate* the plugin.
+There are no plugin settings - simply *install* and *activate* the plugin.

 = Need a Boost to your Social and Search Ranking? =